HIFU for Prostate Cancer: Fewer Side Effects and No Surgery or Radiation for Some Patients

 • The treatment can control prostate cancer with greatly reduced side effects.

-• This could change treatment for many prostate cancer patients.
+• This approach could change treatment for many prostate cancer patients.

-This study was partially supported by NIH/NCI Cancer Center Support Grant P30 CA008748.
-In addition, the MSK authors acknowledge the support of MSK’s Sidney Kimmel Center for Prostate and Urologic Cancers, and Dr. Scardino acknowledges the support of the David Koch Foundation and MSK’s Department of Surgery.
+The study was partially supported by NIH/NCI Cancer Center Support Grant P30 CA008748.
+In addition, the MSK authors acknowledge the support of MSK’s Sidney Kimmel Center for Prostate and Urologic Cancers.